 \subsection{Training Loss}

 Our model is trained in two stages.
-In the first stage, we train an initial Gaussian reconstruction model to provide compact initializations to our subsequent updates.
-The training loss is a combination of a rendering loss $\ell_{\mathrm{render}}$ and an edge-aware depth smoothness loss $\ell_{\mathrm{depth\_smooth}}$ on the predicted depth maps of the input views:
+In the first stage, we train an initial Gaussian reconstruction model to provide a compact initialization to our subsequent updates.
+The training loss is a combination of a rendering loss $\ell_{\mathrm{render}}$ and a depth smoothness loss~\cite{godard2019digging} $\ell_{\mathrm{smooth}}$ on the predicted depth maps of the input views:

-where $V$ is the number of target views to render in each training step. $N$ is the number of input views.
-The perceptual loss $\ell_{\mathrm{perceptual}}$~\citep{johnson2016perceptual} measures the distance in the VGG~\citep{simonyan2014very}'s feature space, which is also used in previous methods~\citep{zhang2024gs,jin2024lvsm}.
-The depth smoothness loss $\ell_{\mathrm{depth\_smooth}}$ is a regularization term on the estimated depth maps of the input views to encourage the depth gradient to be similar to the image gradient~\citep{godard2017unsupervised,godard2019digging}.
+where $V$ is the number of target views to render in each training step, and $N$ is the number of input views.
+The perceptual loss $\ell_{\mathrm{perceptual}}$~\cite{johnson2016perceptual} measures the distance in VGG~\cite{simonyan2014very} feature space, which is also used in previous methods~\cite{zhang2024gs,jin2024lvsm}.
+The depth smoothness loss $\ell_{\mathrm{smooth}}$ doesn not require ground-truth depth and serves as a regularization term on the estimated depth maps of the input views to encourage the depth gradient to be similar to the image gradient~\cite{godard2017unsupervised,godard2019digging}.
 We use $\alpha = 0.01$ and $\lambda=0.5$ for all the experiments.

 In the second stage, we freeze our initial reconstruction model and train only the recurrent model end-to-end.
-We use the rendering loss $\ell_{\mathrm{render}}$ of rendered and ground truth target views to supervise the network.
-All the Gaussian predictions during the recurrent process are supervised with the rendering loss with exponentially ($\gamma=0.9$) increasing weights:
+We use the rendering loss $\ell_{\mathrm{render}}$ of rendered and ground-truth target views to supervise the network.
+All Gaussian predictions during the recurrent process are supervised using the rendering loss, applying exponentially ($\gamma=0.9$) increasing weights: